 He grew up an immigrant child in America, during the depression and then the war.
 Financial stability was the only goal and anything else was indulgence.
 You worked, in sickness and in health because back in his day there were only people who made it, and people who didn’t.
 People who didn’t were a drain on society, unemployment was laziness and illness was weakness.
 In his version of the American Dream you had to cast aside people who didn’t make it, if they were family, you supported them to live apart from society–maybe–as a matter of duty, but they became a burden.

 Many of us grew up with parents like that.
 I want to be angry at them, but I can’t.
 Not for people of their age and experience.
 I dislike their attitudes now, but I benefitted from their financial sacrifice.
 Education and criticism designed my personal architecture.
 I fit into corporate life earning a fine salary for around ten years whilst repressing myself as a high functioning alcoholic, in part due to the extensive education and criticism bestowed on me.
-But inside me the emotional pain from C-PTSD, emotionally neglectful and narcissistic, helicopter parenting, adoptee issues, domestic violence, and rape festered unacknowledged and untreated for years.
+But inside me the emotional pain from C-PTSD, emotionally neglectfu, narcissistic, and helicopter parenting, adoptee issues, domestic violence, and rape, festered unacknowledged and untreated for years.
 Because simply talking about these things, was also an admission of failure.

 As an adult my answer to all of that therefore, was ‘to work harder’.
 I believed as I had been taught that from working more, I could find a solution which would magically cure me.
 I worked my way across seven countries, got another two qualifications (four in all), until at thirty, I became head of a centre of excellence in a global firm.
 Then came the breakdowns, the attempts and the diagnosis until I too became a burden.
 My father does not talk about the past, and even less so emotions; because I will no longer be silenced, he cannot control me and we are now estranged.
+I am a problem.

 Those who like me grow up learning that failure is just around the corner, live on a 24/7 treadmill trying to live up to what we’ve been taught are the expectations of the world.
 Shame becomes intertwined with failure.
 Shame whispers into our hearts ‘there is something deeply and inherently unlovable about you’ if you do not contribute to society.
 If I did not–as a good cog in society–fulfil my functions.